 |---|---|---|

-| Thermal mass | Simplified — minimal benefit shown | Dynamically modelled — heavyweight construction shows real benefits |
+| Thermal mass | Simplified: minimal benefit shown | Dynamically modelled: heavyweight construction shows real benefits |

-| Airtightness | Important but undervalued | Critical — tighter envelopes properly credited |
+| Airtightness | Simplified infiltration model | Mass-balance ventilation model; tighter envelopes properly credited |

 | Heat emitter design | Generic categories | Specific sizing affects heat pump performance modelling |